WebMD Advertising Policy

 - There are certain categories of advertisements that WebMD will not permit on the WebMD Network at any time.
 These categories include but are not limited to the following:

-- illegal or 'objectionable' products (WebMD reserves the right to determine what is 'objectionable')
+- illegal, 'objectionable', 'ineffective' and/or 'dangerous' products (WebMD reserves the right to determine what is 'objectionable', 'ineffective' and/or 'dangerous')

 - fraudulent, deceptive, illicit, misleading or offensive material

 - material that misrepresents, ridicules, discriminates (real or implied) or attacks an individual or group on the basis of age, national origin, race, religion, gender, sexual orientation, marital status, disability or any other status deemed inappropriate for the WebMD Network

 - weapons, firearms, ammunition, or fireworks

 - the simulation of news or an emergency